tamannasgh/javaScript-projects/CONTRIBUTING.md

 ## What next?

-- if you have followed the instruction above i will merge your PR and label it with hacktoberfest!!✨🥳
+- if you have followed the instruction above i will merge your PR ✨🥳

 - if you think something is missing raise an issue for that!